 revised notification thresholds pursuant to the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended.
 The HSR Act requires parties to file notification with the FTC and the United States Department of Justice prior to consummating a merger or acquisition that meets the HSR Act’s jurisdictional tests.

 The FTC is required to revise the HSR thresholds annually based on changes in the gross national product.
-The following will go into effect sometime by the end of February, 30 days after the date of their publication in the Federal Register.
-The notice appeared in today’s Federal Register, 83 Fed Reg.
-4050 (January 29, 2018), so the effective date will be February 28, 2018.
+The following will go into effect sometime by the end of March, 30 days after the date of their publication in the Federal Register.

-Unless exempt, transactions valued greater than $337.6 million meet the size-of-transaction test and are reportable irrespective of the size of the parties.
-Transactions valued greater than $84.4 million and less than or equal to $337.6 million may trigger a reporting duty if the parties meet the size-of-person test.
-Under the size-of-person test, one person must have total assets or annual net revenues equal or greater than $16.9 million and the other total assets or annual net revenues equal or greater than $168.8 million.
+Unless exempt, transactions valued greater than $359.9 million meet the size-of-transaction test and are reportable irrespective of the size of the parties.
+Transactions valued greater than $90p million and less than or equal to $359.9 million may trigger a reporting duty if the parties meet the size-of-person test.
+Under the size-of-person test, one person must have total assets or annual net revenues equal or greater than $18 million and the other total assets or annual net revenues equal or greater than $180 million.

 Mergers that do not meet these thresholds may nonetheless substantially lessen competition.
 Parties to these transactions may close them, however, without filing notification.
 The agencies may investigate them nonetheless.

 the penalty for violating the HSR Act from $41,484 to $42,530 per day.

 Our client alerts are for general information purposes only and should not be regarded as legal advice.
 If you would like additional information, please contact:

 +1 (202) 342-8479